 Jeff Luhnow was named the 12th General Manager in Astros franchise history on December 7th, 2011.
 With a track record of success in scouting and developing players prior to joining the Astros, Luhnow’s focus has been on creating a player pipeline that will help the Astros win at the Major League level for years to come.
 Prior to joining the Astros, Luhnow spent eight years with the St. Louis Cardinals, as their Vice President of Baseball Development (2003-2005), Vice President of Player Procurement (2005), and Vice President of Scouting and Player Development (2006-2011).
 During much of his time with the Cardinals, he oversaw the scouting, international, and player development functions of the club that brought in many players instrumental to the 2011 World Series victory, the 2012 NLCS team and the 2013 World Series team.

-Tom Tippett, the Red Sox Senior Baseball Analyst, oversees the development of the team’s baseball information system and provides analytical support for player evaluation and other baseball decisions.
-He previously held the position of as Director, Baseball Information Services, in the Sox front office.
+Tom Tippett, the Red Sox Senior Baseball Analyst, provides analytical support for player evaluation and other baseball decisions.
+He previously held the position of Director, Baseball Information Services, in the Sox front office.
 Prior to joining the Red Sox in 2008, Tom was the founder of Diamond Mind, Inc., serving as president and chief architect of that company’s baseball simulation products until he sold the company in 2006.
 From 2003 to 2008, he consulted with the Red Sox Baseball Operations department of the Red Sox on technology and baseball research projects.
 A Toronto native, Tom graduated from the University of Waterloo with an Honours B.Math degree and earned his M.B.A. from Harvard Business School.

 Mike Ferrin, our 2014 Saberseminar MC, is in his 8th season with SiriusXM’s MLB Network Radio.
 In addition to hosting the daily talk show “Power Alley” with former Mets & Orioles GM Jim Duquette, Mike also hosts MLB Roundtrip with Baseball Prospectus presented by Perfect Game and Sirius XM College Sports Nation’s This Week in College Baseball.
 A Chicago native, Mike has also hosted on field Pregame shows for the ALCS & NLCS, and served as the Play-By-Play for SiriusXM’s coverage of the SiriusXM Futures Game and of the Arizona Fall League.
 He currently lives in Arlington, VA with his wife Erika and the World’s Best Labrador, Pops.